 "Rock bottom became the solid foundation on which I rebuilt my life"- JK Rowling.

 JK Rowling, the author of the Harry Potter series, is by far, one of the best examples of this.
 I watched quite a few interviews with the infamous writer, who really epitomises a true 'rag to riches' story.
-For those who do not know, whilst Rowling began to write the first Harry Potter novel, she was an unemployed, single parent in England in a situation she describes in her Harvard Commencement Speech, 2008, as "poor as it is possible to be in modern Britain without being homeless."
+For those who do not know, whilst Rowling began to write the first Harry Potter novel, she was an unemployed, single parent in England, stuck in a situation she describes in her Harvard Commencement Speech, 2008, as "poor as it is possible to be in modern Britain without being homeless."
 What she said next is what struck a chord with me.
 She highlighted the importance of these low points and failures, saying, "failure meant a stripping away of the inessential.
 I stopped pretending to myself that I was anything other than what I was, and began to direct all my energy into finishing the only work that mattered to me.
 Had I really succeeded in anything else I might never have found the determination to succeed in the one arena that I believed I truly belonged.
 I was set free."

 "Rock bottom became the solid foundation on which I rebuilt my life" summed up her entire argument, and now, mine as well.
 It seemed to be this struggle that made the escapism of writing all so much more important, and this struggle appears to give the writer's creation more passion.
 For example, Rowling explains that she always intended to have the books begin with Harry Potter's parents murdered, but she did not dwell on this, making their deaths fairly shallow at the first draft.
 However, she admits that the loss of her mother to the disease Multiple Sclerosis, six months in to writing the first book, made the death of Harry Potter's parents more real to her, and it was that deeper meaning in death that seemed to make the loss of his parents far more emotional to the reader through her 'emotionally charged' writing.